Mikicrepstudios/Mikicrepstudios/README.md

 - [MSS](https://github.com/Mikicrep-Studios/mikicrep-studios.github.io)

-*I work on some other stuff too, if something is archived, it is discontinued, will most likely not come back*
+*I work on some other stuff too, if something is archived, it is discontinued, will most likely not come back* You can support me by starring my repository

 ### I use **arch** btw